The law requires that any item of clothing (including a pair of shoes) must be:

 If you've accepted the item of clothing, you may be entitled to a repair or replacement.
 The seller is entitled to refuse either of these if the cost of doing so would be excessive in comparison to the alternative.
 Whatever remedy is agreed, it shouldn't result in undue inconvenience to you.

 If you only worn it a few times before a fault arose, you may be entitled to a refund (assuming that you didn't have a reasonable opportunity to examine the item when buying it and the fault wasn't so obvious that you should have noticed it).
 However, you'll only be entitled to a refund if you haven't accepted the item (see above).

-If the fault is only minor and can easily be put right, it is reasonable to accept a repair or replacement.
-The seller must carry out this repair at no additional cost to you.
-The repair must also be of a good standard, or else you are entitled to a refund.
+Alternatively, you may request that the item be repaired or replaced.
+If the fault is only minor and can easily be put right, it's reasonable to accept a repair.
+This repair should be done to a satisfactory standard at no additional cost to you.
+If the repair isn't carried out to a satisfactory standard, you're entitled to request a refund.

 A repair should be carried out within a reasonable period of time and without causing you significant inconvenience.
-Any repair should restore it to a satisfactory condition.
-If this does not happen, you are entitled to a replacement or compensation.
-This could be what you paid for it or the cost of having somebody else repair the item.
+Any repair should restore goods to a satisfactory condition.
+If it's not restored to a satisfactory condition, you should be entitled to a partial refund.
+(This will be less than the price you paid to allow for the use you've had from the item.)

 Remember that no items last forever and all clothes need to be looked after to avoid unnecessary damage.
 However, if there are genuine problems with an item of clothing, the seller must fix the situation.
-The seller cannot tell you to go back to the manufacturer.
+The seller can't tell you to go back to the manufacturer.